rhodochrositech/horizon/README.md

 ## :exclamation: How to compile :exclamation:

-On **2021-01-04** we have changed the way to compile the codebase.
+On **2021-01-04** tgstation has changed the way to compile the codebase.

-Find `BUILD.bat` here in the root folder of tgstation, and double click it to initiate the build.
+Find `BUILD.bat` here in the root folder of horizon, and double click it to initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.

-After it finishes, you can then [setup the server](.github/RUNNING_A_SERVER.md) normally by opening `tgstation.dmb` in DreamDaemon.
+After it finishes, you can then [setup the server](.github/RUNNING_A_SERVER.md) normally by opening `horizon.dmb` in DreamDaemon.

-**Building tgstation in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building horizon in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 **[How to compile in VSCode and other build options](tools/build/README.md).**